 Maths

 Welcome to the Maths subject page.
-Below you will find a curriculum map which gives an overview of the Maths that it taught in each year group.
-If you need any further information, please contact the Head of Department, Mrs Bailey, at kbailey@cromwell.cambs.sch.uk or Mrs McBeath (Primary phase) at jmcbeath@cromwell.cambs.sch.uk.
+Below you will find a breakdown of each year group, including what is taught, how we assess, what enrichment opportunities there are and what can be expected in terms of equipment and homework.
+If you need any further information, please contact the Head of Department, Mr Jansen van Rensburg, at jjansen@cromwell.cambs.sch.uk or Mrs McBeath (Primary phase) at jmcbeath@cromwell.cambs.sch.uk.

 Click here to see a visual representation of our Maths curriculum from Year 7 - Year 13